MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/rooms/rooms-release-note.md

 Introdotto in questo aggiornamento:

-- Correzioni di affidabilità per l'avvio delle applicazioni in Windows 10 Kiosk
+- Correzioni di affidabilità per l'avvio dell'applicazione in Windows 10 Kiosk

 ### <a name="44250-03312020"></a>4.4.25.0 (03/31/2020)